Firewave17/WebTemplate/README.md

 # Web App Template

-Use this to simplify starting a new project.
+Use this to simplify starting a new project

 ### Vue
 - This template uses Vue, a reactive web interface